 STL has created a future ready platform, the Wifi Service Management Platform, consisting of Authentication, Billing, Captive Portal, Location-aware Services, Subscriber Analytics, Mobile App and Integration with Mobile Core.
 The solution is extremely user friendly and supports new business models along with various ready use cases for smart cities and telecom operators.
 These solutions have sizeable presence among service providers and have been deployed in over 3500+ wifi network in over 60 countries including smart cities, hotels, airports and other public Wifi hotspots.

-STL’s Wifi deployment solutions and the benefits can be read about from this link:
+STL’s Wifi deployment solutions and the benefits can be read here

 As technology refines itself, newer generations come into being.
 Wifi 6 is the newest standard in wifi.
 The newest version of wifi standards is 802.11ax (Wifi6), and is an upgrade over the previous standard, which is 802.11ac (Wifi 5).
 This upgraded standard, Wifi 6, is mainly for compatible devices (like routers) to transmit wifi signal more efficiently.
 Wifi 6 was built in response to the growing number of devices in the world, and to improve performance in high network densities like apartments with multiple routers or outdoor stadiums.
 The term Wifi6 was coined by WiFi Alliance as an industry designation and seen as a consumer-friendly name over its industry standard name of 802.11ax.